HorvathLab/ReQTL/README.md

 	run_matrix_eqtl.R
 	```
 	You can obtain the full toolkit [here.](https://github.com/HorvathLab/ReQTL/archive/master.zip)
-* Output files from our ReadCounts tool(https://github.com/HorvathLab/NGS/tree/master/readCounts) (one for each sample)
+* Output files from our ReadCounts tool (https://github.com/HorvathLab/NGS/tree/master/readCounts) (one for each sample)

-* *gene_abund.tab* expression files from *stringtie* (the scripts may be modified to take input from other expression quanitifaction software)
+* *gene_abund.tab* expression files from *Stringtie* (the scripts may be modified to take input from other expression quanitification software)
 * *.vcf* variant call files from Samtools *mpileup*

 ## Running the scripts